Free State of Saxony (Weimar Republic): Soviet takeover plans

-The Berlin government, like Zeigner, was unaware of Moscow's involvement in the events in Saxony and Thuringia – which were on their face fully legal and constitutional – but fearing that a general uprising was imminent, Reichswehr Minister Otto Gessler put Saxony's police under the direct control of the Reichswehr on 16 October.
+The Berlin government, like Zeigner, was unaware of Moscow's involvement in the events in Saxony and Thuringia – which were on their face fully legal and constitutional – but Reichswehr Minister Otto Gessler, fearing that a general uprising was imminent, put Saxony's police under the direct control of the Reichswehr on 16 October.
 On the 21st, Reichswehr troops entered Saxony's major cities on the orders of Chancellor Gustav Stresemann.
 The troops exchanged fire with demonstrators in Chemnitz, and in Freiberg, roughly halfway between Chemnitz and Dresden, the fighting left 23 dead and 31 wounded.
 The Berlin cabinet sent an ultimatum to Saxony on the 27th demanding that it remove the communist members from its government; if it did not, Gessler would appoint a Reich commissioner to take control of affairs in the state.
 The Zeigner government refused, saying that only the Landtag could recall ministers.
 Stresemann then used Article 48 of the Weimar Constitution to invoke a Reichsexekution to remove the Saxon government.
 He named Rudolf Heinze, a former minister of justice, as Reich commissioner.
 On 30 October Reichswehr troops entered the ministerial buildings in Dresden and removed the ministers.
 After a call for a general strike failed, Zeigner and his cabinet resigned.
 The Landtag then elected Alfred Fellisch minister-president to lead an SPD minority government with the tolerance of the German Democratic Party (DDP).
 Heinze's appointment as Reich commissioner ended on 31 October.

 The KPD, and Moscow even more so, had overestimated the revolutionary fervor among workers in both Saxony and in Germany as a whole.
 As early as 14 October, a call by the KPD for workers to arm themselves had been ignored.
 At a workers' conference in Chemnitz on 21 October, the call for a general strike received all but no support.
-And in Thuringia, the government bowed to the pressure from Berlin without the need for a Reichsexekution.
+In Thuringia the government bowed to the pressure from Berlin without the need for a Reichsexekution.